Useful Notes: Iran–Iraq War

 - Most of the West, chief among them France, aided Iraq, along with Egypt, Brazil, Saudi Arabia, Yugoslavia, and the USSR.

 - Iran received military aid from Israel, North Korea, Libya, and China.
+There is also the unusual instance of the Iran-Contra affair where weapons were sold to Iran by US Government officials!!!

 - Spain supplied arms to both Iran and Iraq.
 The U.S. and USSR also sold arms to Iran through other sources.